 It takes just over 365 days for the Earth to travel all the way around the Sun.
-We call the length of time it takes to go around the Sun a year, but to make life easier, most years have 365 days and every 4th year has 366 days.
+We call the length of time the Earth's revolution around the Sun takes a year, but to make life easier, most years have 365 days and every fourth year has 366 days.
 We call a year with 366 days a leap year.
 The extra day is February 29th.
-The year 2012 was a leap year, and 2016 and 2020 will also be leap years.
+The years 2012 and 2016 were leap years; 2020 and 2024 will also be leap years.

 The further you are from the equator, the longer a day will be in summer and the shorter it will be in winter.
 On the longest day of the year in London there are about 16 hours and 39 minutes of daylight, but in Edinburgh, 400 miles north of London, there are 17 hours and 36 minutes of daylight.
 This is because Edinburgh is further away from the equator than London is.

 To help us know where we are in the world, we also divide the world into Eastern and Western hemispheres.
 The line between them is called the Prime Meridian and it runs through the Greenwich Royal Observatory in London.
 All measurements of how far East and West places are are taken from this line.
 We call these measurements longitude.

 Midday is the time in the Earth’s rotation when the position of the sun is at the same longitude.
 The sun has travelled half way across the sky and still has half way to travel.